 Local man arrested for attempted murder, theft

-BATON ROUGE - East Baton Rouge Sheriff's Deputies have arrested a man they belive is connected to a March attempted murder case and a July theft investigation.
+BATON ROUGE - East Baton Rouge Sheriff's Deputies have arrested a man they believe is connected to a March attempted murder case and a July theft investigation.

 According to the affidavits, authorities responded to a shooting in the 4000 block of Dawson Street the morning of March 21.
 At the scene, three victims were suffering from gunshot wounds.
 Upon investigation, detectives learned that the victims were inside a home when 25-year-old Marvus Green and another man came to the house and began shooting.